Reduce time to hire: 12 proven tactics

 Measuring the effectiveness of candidate sourcing channels will indicate whether there might be an issue in the sourcing phase.
 Overlaying a simple quality of hire or employee attrition metric with where a candidate was sourced can help you identify where to invest your recruitment efforts.
 If you’re yet to establish a robust quality of hire metric, you can use your pre-hire assessment data as a proxy of candidate quality and cross-reference this with where candidates are sourced.

-Once you know the most effective sourcing channels you can improve your talent acquisition in a number of ways using:
+Once you know the most effective sourcing channels, you can improve your talent acquisition in some ways using the following:

-• Programmatic advertising: running paid ad campaigns to certain target groups to advertise your job openings
+• Programmatic advertising: running paid ad campaigns to specific target groups to advertise your job openings

-• Referrals: the most common way candidates learn about jobs is through referrals – recruit your existing employees to refer their friends for your openings
+• Referrals: the most common way candidates learn about jobs is through referrals – recruit your existing employees to refer their friends to your openings

 12. Work on your employer brand

 Another factor to consider when looking to reduce time to hire is your talent brand.
-Without an impressive employee value proposition, you’re going to fall behind when attracting the best people to your company.
+Without an impressive employee value proposition, you’ll fall behind in attracting the best people to your company.

 Unfortunately, this isn’t something that will come at the click of a finger.
 It takes time.
-If you’re not doing it yet, work hard to figure out what makes your employee experience unique.
+If you’re not doing it yet, work hard to determine what makes your employee experience unique.
 Why would candidates want to work there?
-Try and go beyond values and into the day-to-day realities of your colleagues, what makes it special.
+Try to go beyond values and into your colleagues’ day-to-day realities, which makes it special.

 Closing

-If left unmanaged or unmeasured time to hire can have a significant detrimental effect on your hiring quality and recruitment costs. but although it remains one of your key recruiter metrics to track, it’s best not to look at it as your only indicator of recruitment performance.
+If left unmanaged or unmeasured, time to hire can significantly affect hiring quality and recruitment costs.
+Although it remains one of the key metrics recruiters track, it’s best not to consider it the only indicator of recruitment performance.

 How mature is your hiring process?